 What's your budget for using SMS for business communication?

 Only when you've adequately defined your requirements can you work out the best way to use SMS for business communication.
+With no shortage of use cases, there's never been a better time to begin leveraging instant messaging and business texting services as a direct line of communication with your target audience.

 Get started with SMS for business communication

-One-way or two-way texting.
+One-way or two-way text messaging service.

 The option to integrate with tons of tools and applications, such as Shopify, Salesforce, Mailchimp and much more, using Zapier.